menarest/cooc_mutualism/README.md

-# cooc_mutualism
+# Supplementary code for analyses of Menares et al. 2024, "Co-occurrence patterns do not predict mutualistic interactions between plant and butterfly species".

-#Supplementary code for analyses of Menares et al. 2024, "Co-occurrence patterns do not predict mutualistic interactions between plant and butterfly species".
+This repository contains the analysis done for Menares et al. (2024), which compares the accuracy of existing co-occurrence methods for estimating pairwise species interactions between plants and butterfly species from observational occurrence (P/A and abundance) data against species interactions estimated experimentally from long-term flower visitation data.

-Menares et al. (2024) compares the accuracy of existing co-occurrence methods for estimating pairwise species interactions between plants and butterfly species from observational occurrence (P/A and abundance) data against species interactions estimated experimentally from long-term flower visitation data.
+# Requirements:

 To run all analyses from scratch including data wrangling and prepararion steps, you will need to download the data from BExIS using the IDs (and version):